renovate-bot/snooze-pocket/README.md

 ## Privacy

 _Snooze Pocket_ respects your privacy!
 The extension does not collect any data on you.
-All of your data stays between you, your Firefox profile, and your Pocket account.
+All of your data stays between you, your Firefox, and your Pocket account.

 ## Contributions welcome!